 Schedule multistage interviews

 In many companies, job interviews already take place in several stages, i.e., several interviews take place for each candidate.
 This makes perfect sense, because if only one interview is done, there is hardly any time to go into greater depth.
-Especially if there are several decision-makers, they can concentrate more specifically on different focal points in the individual interviews (skill set, situational behaviour, leadership style, etc.) and compile their impressions at the end to form a more in-depth picture of the candidate.
+Especially if there are several decision-makers, they can concentrate more specifically on different focal points in the individual interviews (hard skills, soft skills, situational behaviour, leadership style, etc.) and compile their impressions at the end to form a more in-depth picture of the candidate.

 Set a reasonable schedule and stick to it